chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt2/index.md

 Defining roles proved to be one of the most surprising and eye-opening experiences for me that week.
 Going through defining roles helped us figure out *what* we were doing so that we could *delegate* or *drop* things.
 The blessing and the curse of being only two people is that our time and energy is very limited and since early 2024, a majority of our time in running the studio was mired in administrative work.

-Unlike an LLC in the US, which is essentially a name that one can do business under, LLCs or 合同会社 in Japan require tax reporting and payments several times a year, accounting, and employment of a tax adviser.
-This is a downside if you’re running a small business in terms of money and time, but it is a benefit if you’re doing client work and selling things in Japan—there is a lot more trust and legal benefits for a properly formed business than 個人授業, an individual proprietorship.

-We were both full-time workers who made video games on our nights and weekends, who transitioned to contract workers who did bugfixes and marketing for the video games they had already made on nights and weekends AND went to the tax office on our lunch breaks.
-No time to explore new projects.
+Unlike an LLC in the US, LLCs or 合同会社 in Japan require tax reporting and payments several times a year, accounting, and employment of a tax adviser.
+When we started, transitioned to contract workers who did bugfixes and marketing for the video games they had already made on nights and weekends AND went to the tax office on our lunch breaks.
 By our retreat, we were *burned out*.

 The first step to understanding how overworked we were was to lay our roles out.
 Once we assigned ourselves to lead a circle, we wrote down the the roles we’d already been doing, one per sticky note.